JoshTeam841/Tharmal-Curve-Fit/README.md

 1) Snip a picture of the thermal you are trying to curve fit with your favorite screen snipping tool.
 Save it as a png file (No other format is supported):
 2) Open up ThermalCurve.exe:
-3) Select image:
+3) Select image by pressing the "Select Image" button:
-4) Set your X and Y axis limits as per the limits shown in the datasheet.
+4) Set your X and Y axis limits as per the limits shown in the datasheet in the text fields.
 5) If you want to limit the curve to a max C/W then change the clip field, otherwise make this number big:
-6) Push compute and the values will be generated:
+6) Push "Compute" button and the values will be generated:
-7) Push ok after.
+7) Pop up message with RC values available for you to review:
+8) Push "OK" or "Cancel" button after you are done reviewing the RC values.
+The bottom graph will be updated.
-8) Save your new model in LTspice file (.asc) and it will have new RC values updated in it along with a test circuit to see how you did.
+9) Push "Save Button" Save your new model in LTspice file (.asc) and it will have new RC values updated in it, along with a test circuit to see how you did.

 # Run in python only: